-5 The Trust Board remit
+5 The Trust Board non-delegated duties

-Specifically, the retained, non-delegated duties of the Board are to:
+Specifically, the retained, non-delegated duties of the board are to:

-- Be accountable for the key governance strategies as set out above - Receive assurance that the legal responsibilities of the Trust are discharged by delegated bodies and the Chief Executive Officer and that the Trust is legally compliant - Adhere to all legal documents: Articles of Association, Master Funding Agreement and any Supplemental Funding Agreements - Appoint and dismiss the Chief Executive Officer - Performance manage the Chief Executive Officer and Company Secretary and receive pay recommendations from the Trust's Finance and Resources Committee - Approve all executive appointments (Chief Education Officers and Chief Finance/Operating Officer) and receive recommendations from the CEO in relation to Executive Principal and Principal appointments in Academies - Monitor readiness for Multi Academy Trust (MAT) Ofsted and SIAMS inspections (Queen Elizabeth's Academy) and responses to inspection outcomes - Approve new academies recommended by the Chief Executive Officer to the Board - Appoint Trust legal advisors - Approve a balanced budget and property recommendations from the Board Finance and Resources Committee - Approve and sign the Trust Audited Accounts - Monitor and receive assurance of Safeguarding/Risk/GDPR/Health and Safety/Prevent duty compliance specifically ensuring that trust delivery of safeguarding activities and support for pupils aligns with Keeping Children Safe in Education (KCSIE) and other relevant guidance - Monitor and receive assurance that enhanced Disclosure and Barring Service (DBS) certificates are obtained as appropriate for all staff and supply staff. - Review the Risk Register annually. - Approve the Scheme of Delegation/Terms of Reference annually - Collaborate with senior executives to approve, monitor and annually review the Corporate Vision and Ethos, Strategic Development Plan (SDP) and Annual Delivery Plan (ADP) - To discuss, approve and monitor delivery of the corporate function through the pedagogy business and corporate strategies - Consider any recommendations for approval from Board and Academy Committee meetings - This document does not cover the statutory, non-delegated roles and responsibilities which are set out in the Articles of Association and the Master Funding Agreement.
+- be accountable for the key governance strategies as set out above - receive assurance that the legal responsibilities of the Trust are discharged by delegated bodies and the chief executive officer and that the Trust is legally compliant - adhere to all legal documents articles of association, master funding agreement and any supplemental funding agreements - appoint and dismiss the chief executive officer - performance manage the chief executive officer and company secretary - approve all executive appointments (chief education officers and chief finance/operating officer) and receive recommendations from the CEO in relation to executive principal and principal appointments in academies - monitor readiness for multi-academy trust (MAT) Ofsted and SIAMS inspections (Queen Elizabeth's Academy) and responses to inspection outcomes - approve new academies recommended by the chief executive officer to the board - appoint Trust legal advisors - approve a balanced budget and property recommendations from the board Finance and Resources Committee - approve and sign the Trust audited accounts - monitor and receive assurance of safeguarding/risk/GDPR/health and safety/prevent duty compliance specifically ensuring that trust delivery of safeguarding activities and support for pupils aligns with Keeping Children Safe in Education (KCSIE) and other relevant guidance - monitor and receive assurance that enhanced Disclosure and Barring Service (DBS) certificates are obtained as appropriate for all staff and supply staff - review the risk register annually - approve the scheme of delegation/terms of reference annually - collaborate with senior executives to approve, monitor and annually review the strategic plan - to discuss, approve and monitor delivery of the corporate function through the education, business and corporate strategies - to adhere to the local authority Co-ordinated Admission Scheme, the Schools Admission Code and Schools Admission Appeals Code - consider any recommendations for approval from board and academy committee meetings

+This document does not cover the statutory, non-delegated roles and responsibilities which are set out in the articles of association and the master funding agreement.

-The Trust Board has established two different types of committee:
+The Trust Board has established two different types of committee

-6. Trust Board committees
+6 Trust board committees

-are established by the Board to deal with Trust-wide matters; Audit and Risk, Finance and Resources (including Performance and Remuneration), Standards and Outcomes, Governance and Partnership
+Trust board are established by the board to deal with Trust-wide matters:

+- audit and risk

+- finance and resources (including performance and remuneration)

+- standards and outcomes

+- governance and partnership

-7. Academy Committees (AC)
+7 Academy committees (AC)

-• are established by the Trust Board to support the effective operation of the Academies and to report to the Trust Board on how they have discharged their delegated responsibilities.
+Academy committees are established by the Trust board to support the effective operation of the academies and to report to the Trust board on how they have discharged their delegated responsibilities.